gnar-rip/PScavBagAdjust/README.md

 Simply launch your SPT-AKI server and the mod will automatically adjust the backpack spawn rates for player scavs.
 There are no additional configuration steps required.

+## Configuration

+You can adjust the backpack spawn rate for player scavs using the SPT-AKI Mod Configuration menu (press F12 in-game).
+Look for "Player Scav Backpack Adjust" in the mod settings and modify the "Player Scav Backpack Spawn Rate" value as desired.

 ## Compatibility

 This mod is designed to work with SPT-AKI.
 It may not be compatible with other mods that alter bot inventories or spawn rates.